EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 | `--jobs`                  | `parallel_jobs`         |
 | `--recovery-staging-path` | `recovery_staging_path` |
 | `--tablespace`            | N/A                     |

-Barman will automatically detect that the backup is a snapshot backup and check that the attached disks were cloned from the snapshots for that backup.
-Barman will then prepare PostgreSQL for recovery by copying the backup label and WALs into place and setting any required recovery options in the PostgreSQL configuration.

 ### Backup metadata for snapshot backups